Lawyer for ex-astronaut charged in fatal crash blames Ambien

 HUNTSVILLE, Ala.
 (AP) — A former space shuttle commander charged in the traffic deaths of two girls in Alabama is blaming the crash on sleep medication.

-Jim Sturdivant, an attorney for retired astronaut James Halsell Jr., tells WAAY-TV the two-car wreck was a “sleep-driving episode” caused by Ambien.
+Jim Sturdivant, an attorney for retired astronaut James Halsell Jr., tells WAAY-TV in a Monday report that the two-car wreck was a “sleep-driving episode” caused by Ambien.

 Studivant says Halsell had an “abnormal response” to the medication, which he says can leave users incapable of controlling their actions and unaware of their behavior.